Interim Dean: Stephen Fowl, Professor of Theology

 - Understand and value individual differences and have the skills for working effectively in a diverse and changing world

-- Comprehend the ethical principles appropriate to the discipline, have the ability to identify ethical dilemmas, and understand the frameworks for selecting and defending a right course of action
+- Comprehend the ethical principles appropriate to the discipline, have the ability to identify ethical dilemmas, and understand the frameworks for selecting and defending an appropriate course of action

 - Contribute professionally and personally to the broader community